Debate 12 of 18

 The Positions

 The self is constituted through narrative.
 We become who we are by emplotting our experiences into a story with temporal coherence.
-When trauma or crisis shatters the narrative, the therapeutic task is re-emplotment — finding a way to tell a story that includes the rupture without being destroyed by it.
-A life without narrative is not liberated.
-It is unintelligible.
+When trauma or crisis shatters the narrative, the therapeutic task is re-emplotment: finding a way to tell a story that includes the rupture without being destroyed by it.
+Coherence here does not mean closure.
+Narrative identity is a fragile thing that keeps making and unmaking itself, and fiction exists partly to supply the imaginative variations that unsettle it.
+But a life with no narrative at all is not liberated.
+It is unintelligible, including to the person living it.

-Narrative is a territory — it captures the flows of desire and channels them into recognizable forms.
-'I am the kind of person who...' is not self-knowledge.
-It is a reterritorialization that blocks becoming.
-The therapeutic task is not to tell a better story but to find the lines of flight — the moments where desire escapes capture and something genuinely new becomes possible.
+Narrative is a territory: it captures the flows of desire and channels them into recognizable forms.
+'I am the kind of person who...' is not self-knowledge, it is subjectification, one of the strata that binds you most tightly.
+The task is not to tell a better story but to find the lines of flight, the points where desire escapes capture and something genuinely new becomes possible.
+And go carefully.
+A line of flight can turn into a line of destruction.
+Keep enough of the old organization to get through the day and dismantle it in small doses, with the care you would use on a delicate thing, not by blowing it up.

 Clinical Implications

-Narrative therapy (White and Epston) is explicitly Ricoeurian: the person is not the problem, the problem is the problem, and the work is to re-author the life story.
-Schizoanalysis and some process-oriented approaches are closer to Deleuze: they attend to intensities, ruptures, and becomings rather than coherence.
+Narrative therapy (White and Epston) shares Ricoeur's premise, though it did not arrive there by reading him: White's cited sources are Bateson, Foucault, Bruner and Myerhoff.
+The person is not the problem, the problem is the problem, and the work is to re-author the life story.
+Schizoanalysis and some process-oriented approaches run the other way, attending to intensities, ruptures and becomings rather than coherence, and schizoanalysis is as much Guattari's clinical project at La Borde as it is Deleuze's philosophy.
 A client who says 'I don't know who I am anymore' is in crisis for Ricoeur and at a threshold for Deleuze.

 In Session